Mill Scale-Uses and Sales

 Mill scale can be utilized as catalysts in chemical processes requiring iron oxides to produce acetic acid.

-One of the most prominent mill scale uses is Cement.
+One of the most prominent uses is Cement.
 Adding mill scale to the combustion area when manufacturing cement clinker converts unwanted and potentially-dangerous hydrocarbon gases into less volatile gas products.
 Further, it can be used as a raw material for manufacture of cement clinker by mixing it with feedstock materials before introduction of the raw material into the heated rotary kiln.

 Composite counterweights, which are commonly used in industrial manufacturing processes and machines, consist of a waste-product or by-product of an industrial process that is bound with material of uniform mass.
 These ferrous byproducts can be used in the manufacture of counterweights.
 The product so prepared is then used in the finished machine or equipment.

-Mill scale is being used in place of standard concrete as counterweights in washing machines.
+The scale is being used in place of standard heavy concrete as counterweights in washing machines.
 The material is mixed with water and used as filling material.
 These counterweights are used in the manufacturing process of basic metals as well as for production of general machinery and transportation equipment.
 The result is a smaller counterweight which allows better use of space in design and development.

 Use of mill scale for separation of volatile metals, iron, slag, and other impurities facilitates heat conservation and improves energy efficiency.
 Processing waste materials in an Electric Arc Furnace can help improve productivity and output and reduce wastage.
 Heat conservation helps avoid unnecessary wastage of resources when processing waste materials.

 Generation of Exothermic Power

-Combining waste products generated during the manufacturing process of heavy metals with mill scale will result in a low-density material that can injected into the furnace to create an exothermic reaction without excessive use of raw materials.
+Combining waste products generated during the manufacturing process of heavy metals with scale will result in a low-density material that can injected into the furnace to create an exothermic reaction without excessive use of raw materials.

 This material is a waste product that is rich in iron making one of mill scale uses a FE additive.
 This material can be mixed with industrial waste and by products to create iron feedstock for the manufacturing process.
 Mill scale can be processed through leaching, roasting, and other processes.